Table of Contents

 Review Your Denial Letter

 When a long-term disability claim is denied or benefits are cut off, the plan administrator must send you a notice, either in writing or electronically, which includes a detailed explanation of why your claim was denied and a description of the appeal process.

 Let’s assume that you are required to file an administrative appeal.
-A lot of work goes into filing an appeal and your time to file the appeal an LTD denial is limited.
+A lot of work goes into filing an appeal, and your time to file the appeal for an LTD denial is limited.
 Thus, whether or not you hire an attorney to represent you, you should take immediate action and take the following steps in appealing a long-term disability denial.

 Request a Free Consultation with an LTD Lawyer